Re-imagining science education: New Podcast Lab4U Talks, by Komal Dadlani

 This is just a peek at the many science and education-related topics we hope to address in Lab4U Talks.

-We hope that these insights will be useful for you in your day-to-day work with your students, children, or educational communities.
+We hope that these insights will be useful for you in your day-to-day work with your students and also, in your educational communities.

 At Lab4U, we are passionate about science education and we are excited to share our passion with you.